-The Company's tax provision for income taxes for interim periods is determined using an estimate of its annual effective tax rate, adjusted for discrete items, if any.
+The Company's provision for income taxes for interim periods is determined using an estimate of its annual effective tax rate, adjusted for discrete items, if any.
 Each quarter the Company updates its estimate of the annual effective tax rate and makes a year-to-date adjustment to the provision.
-The Company recorded a provision for income taxes of \$4.6 million and \$0.2 million for the three months ended September 30, 2020 and 2019.
+The Company recorded a benefit from income taxes of \$1.0 million and a provision for income taxes of \$3.7 million for the three and six months ended December 31, 2020, and a benefit from income taxes of \$0.4 million and \$0.2 million for the three and six months ended December 31, 2019.